frontendpatterns/frontendpatterns.dev/src/content/patterns/stateful-logic-testing.md

 ## Solution

-Apply the Stateful Logic Testing pattern by testing state management logic independently from presentation, and reinforce it with concise examples or tests.
+Test state management logic independently from presentation.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.